vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 ## vlayer contract execution
 A typical vlayer execution flow has three steps:
 1. The application initiates a call to the Prover contract that is executed off-chain in the zkEVM.
 All the input for this call is private by default and is not published on-chain.
 1. The result of the computation is passed along with a proof to be executed in the on-chain contract.
-All the output returned from Prover contract is public and is published on-chain as a parameter to the Verifier contract.
+All the output returned from Prover contract is public and is published on-chain as parameters to the Verifier contract.
 1. The Verifier contract verifies the data sent by proving party (using the submitted proof by client) and then executes the Verifier code.

 See the diagram below.